Exocrine pancreatic insufficiency: Diagnosis and treatment

-In dogs, the best treatment is to supplement the animals' food with dried pancreatic extracts.
-There are commercial preparations available, but chopped bovine pancreas from the butcher can also be used.
-(Pork pancreas should not be used because of the rare transmission of pseudorabies).
+In dogs and cats, the best treatment is to supplement the animals' food with dried pancreatic extracts.
+Fresh pancreas can be substituted, but there is slight risk of disease transmission.
 Symptoms usually improve within a few days, but lifelong treatment is required to manage the condition.
 A rare side-effect of use of dried pancreatic extracts is oral ulceration and bleeding.

 Because of malabsorption, serum levels of cyanocobalamin (vitamin B12) and tocopherol (vitamin E) may be low.
 These may be supplemented, although since cyanocobalamin contains the toxic chemical cyanide, dogs that have serious cobalamin issues should instead be treated with hydroxocobalamin or methylcobalamin.

 Cyanocobalamin deficiency is very common in cats with EPI because about 99 percent of intrinsic factor (which is required for cyanocobalamin absorption from the intestine) is secreted by the pancreas.
 In dogs, this figure is about 90 percent, and only about 50 percent of dogs have this deficiency.

 Cats may suffer from Vitamin K deficiencies.
 If there is bacterial overgrowth in the intestine, antibiotics should be used, especially if treatment is not working.

 In dogs failing to gain weight or continuing to show symptoms, modifying the diet to make it low-fiber and highly digestible may help.
 Despite previous belief that low-fat diets are beneficial in dogs with EPI, more recent studies have shown that a high-fat diet may increase absorption of nutrients and better manage the disease.
 However, it has been shown that different dogs respond to different dietary modifications, so the best diet must be determined on a case-by-case basis.

 One possible sequela, volvulus (mesenteric torsion), is a rare consequence of EPI in dogs.